Snapchat/KeyDB-docs/docs/config-file.md

 #
 # If unsure:
 # use "activerehashing no" if you have hard latency requirements and it is
-# not a good thing in your environment that Redis can reply from time to time
+# not a good thing in your environment that KeyDB can reply from time to time
 # to queries with 2 milliseconds delay.
 #
 # use "activerehashing yes" if you don't have such hard requirements but